alecfremond-wq/CS-Group-12.04/README.md

 # 4. run the app
 streamlit run app.py
 ```
+The app will open automatically in your browser at "http://localhost:8051".

 The first start creates `data/cooktogether.db` automatically from
 `data/schema.sql` — nothing else to set up.